shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/tier1/setup/media_segregation.md

 ### Configure your test site to use your S3 VPC endpoint

-* Navigate to the Site Preferences menu within {% include product %} and expand the Isolation section
+* Please contact {% include product %} support via the dedicated Slack channel and provide the following information:
-* Set S3 Proxy Host Address to the S3 proxy url.
-Eg. `https://s3-proxy.mystudio.com` then click Save changes
+  * Your S3 bucket name
+  * Your S3 VPC endpoint DNS Name
+* Autodesk will configure your test site to use your S3 VPC endpoint
 * Confirm that you are still able to access existing media
 * Attempt to upload new media